 When working with the MSSD, I use a stratified sampling strategy.
 Specifically, I sample 0.5% of the consumers who listen to each song.
 For each song, I sample all of that consumer's streaming session.
 Additionally, the same consumer may be sampled in multiple songs, but I only include their data once.
 This results with a sample of 180m observations, representing approximately 10% of the total data.
+This stratification ensures that every song in the market is in the sample, roughly in proportion to its popularity.
+It is possible that sample variance may occur in consumer characteristics, but the sample size (180m) is large enough that this is unlikely to present a challenge.

 My second data source is Spotify Charts, a website that reports the top 200 songs on Spotify daily for each country Spotify operates in.
 For each of these top 200 songs, Spotify reports the number of streams, providing market-level consumption information for these top 200 songs.
 Spotify also provides the song's Spotify ID, which can be connected to Spotify's API to retrieve the song's characteristics.
-I rely on a Kaggle dataset that scraped Spotify Charts and Spotify's API to collect this data.
-19 I use these data, in conjunction with the demand and recommender system estimates, to estimate the supply model of the industry and to conduct counterfactual analysis.
+I rely on a Kaggle dataset that scraped Spotify Charts and Spotify's API to collect this data.14 I use these data, in conjunction with the demand and recommender system estimates, to estimate the supply model of the industry and to conduct counterfactual analysis.

 Another data source to which I have access is the LFM-2B.
 This dataset contains 2bn listening events from Last.FM, a music scrobbling service.
 Users can connect their listening histories to Last.FM, which records them and provides recommendations and analysis of their listening habits.
 These data are available through a public API, and they have been consolidated into a single dataset by Melchiorre et al. (2021).
 These data contain all listening events from 2005 to 2020, including the song, how long a user listened, and some demographic information about the user: age, gender, country.
-ListenBrainz is a similar
+ListenBrainz is a similar service, which has become more popular in recent years, and provides similar information as the LFM-2B.
+I plan to use these data to augment my demand estimates, and to provide more comprehensive listening histories to improve the recommender system model.